-There are many reasons why iPhone won't send texts to Android, Windows, or Blackberry phones.
-For instance, it’s related to your carrier, your iPhone settings, etc. We are going to share how to deal with this issue, but before we do that, please make sure:
+There are many reasons why your iPhone won't send or receive messages.
+For instance, it can be related to your carrier, your iPhone settings, or a bug.
+We are going to share how to deal with this issue, but before we do that, please make sure:

 - Your iPhone has a good signal.
-If the signal is poor, you may not be able to send the texts.
+If the signal is poor, you may not be able to send the messages.

-- You iPhone doesn't have a "no service" issue.
-If it’s so, fix the issue first.
+- Your iPhone doesn't have a "no service" issue.
+If so, fix the issue first.

 - You have entered the number correctly.
-Try not to use the country code, such as started with "00(country code)" or "+(country code)”.
+Try not to use the country code, such as starting with "00(country code)" or "+(country code)."

 Solution No.1: Toggle Airplane mode

-Toggling Airplane mode can be the way to refresh your iPhone connectivity.
-It will refresh the cellular signal, cellular data, etc. You can access the Airplane mode by swiping the bottom of any screen of your iPhone.
-Then, tap the Airplane icon once to turn it on.
+Toggling Airplane mode can be a way to refresh your iPhone's connectivity.
+It will refresh the cellular signal, cellular data, etc. You can access the Airplane mode by pulling it down (Starting at the top right corner of the screen).
+Then, tap the Airplane icon (Usually the button next to the Wi-Fi icon) once to turn it on.
 Wait for a few seconds before you turn it back off.

-Good starting point is to check your device settings.
-First, make sure that you are connected to Wi-Fi or cellular network.
-The next step is to select Settings and go to Messages section.
-Take a look if Send as SMS, MMS and iMessage is ON.
+A good starting point is to check your device settings.
+First, ensure you are connected to Wi-Fi or a cellular network.
+The next step is to select Settings and go to the Messages section.
+Make sure Send as SMS, MMS and iMessage are ON.

 - Go to Settings.

-- Tap the Cellular Data Options, and tap Voice & Data.
+- Tap the Cellular Data Options, and then tap Voice & Data.

-Check if you have not blocked the phone number the person you want to send the text message.
-Launch Settings from your iPhone home screen, and select ‘Phone’.
-Tap ‘Blocked’.
+Check if you have blocked the phone number of the person you want to send the text message to.

-Take out the SIM card from your iPhone and check if the condition is till good, no scratch or damage.
-Then, put it back again properly.
-If you find the SIM card is no longer usable or damaged, contact your carrier.
+Remove the SIM card from your iPhone and check if the condition is still good, with no scratches or damage.
+Then, put it back properly.
+Please contact your carrier if you find that the SIM card is no longer usable or damaged.